Divorce and Separation

 - Desertion: This can be a little difficult to prove in the court.
 To dissolve the marriage, you must have been living for two years or more.
 If your spouse has deserted you without your agreement for a continuous period exceeding two years, then you can file for this.
 This can be a little difficult to prove in the court when facing alone.

-Please feel free to contact us and arrange a free consultation, I can then see if I and the team are able to help.
+Please feel free to contact us and arrange a free consultation,

 David has an LL.B (Hons) degree in law.
 He was voted one of the UK’s most influential aspiring lawyers.
 He was also directly involved in the protection of workers’ rights as respected Union Rep for Usdaw, and he is the Non-Executive Legal Director for the Humber Taxi Association.